mmistakes/minimal-mistakes/_posts/2014-10-22-jekyll-github.md

 ## on Github

 A huge benefit of GitHub Pages is ease of collaboration.
 Changes you make in the repository are automatically synced, so if your site’s hosted on GitHub, it’s as up-to-date as your GitHub repository.
 Plus, you can reach and edit your website through your Git account anytime you want.
 If you are new to Github, you might want learn [how to set up your own Git](https://help.github.com/articles/set-up-git/).
-If you are unfamiliar with or have significant aversion to code-writing, then Github is not necessarely for you.
+If you are unfamiliar with or have significant aversion to code-writing, then Github is not necessarily for you.
 But if your work / interest involves some sort of programming, then you should definitely check it out.

 ## with Jekyll